PRODUCT COMPARISONS

 3.2.
 Using PDFium.NET

-It can generate PDF on the fly using images and text objects.
+It can generate PDF documents on the fly using images and text objects.
 However, it is unable to convert a URL or HTML string to a PDF file.

 public void CreatePDF()